zet23t/td2play/README.md

 Next to that there are some basic testing projects that demonstrate one or two functionalities that can be compiled and run via simulator or tiny screen.
 Sadly I don't know how to automate testing the functionalities in a better way yet.

+## Regarding code quality

+I deem this project's code quality as low by my own standards:

+* Naming of files is inconsistent
+* Naming of classes is inconsistent
+* No meaningful namespacing
+* Bad architecture / organization

+Here are my excuses:

+* I'm really new to C++
+* I'm quite new to Arduino & Embedded programming
+* The Arduino IDE (compiler) doesn't allow subdirectories in a project to be used.
+This makes organization difficult.
+* I have very little time to work out things, let alone denting out previously made decissions.

+Please share your thoughts of concern how to improve this.